Testing Food for PFAS and Assessing Dietary Exposure

 The FDA has been working to better understand if food from the general food supply is a significant source of PFAS exposure for U.S. consumers.
 The FDA has been testing foods collected as part of the FDA’s Total Diet Study (TDS) since 2019.
 TDS foods are regionally and nationally distributed, are purchased at grocery stores, and represent the broad range of foods—breads, dairy, produce, meat, fish, poultry, as well as processed foods, such as macaroni and cheese and salad dressing, etc.—the average U.S. consumer might eat.

 The TDS sample sizes for each type of food tested are very limited, therefore, the FDA uses only a complete “market basket” consisting of 24 regional and two national collections to estimate nutrients and contaminants in the general food supply.
-For PFAS we are approximately a quarter of the way there.
+For PFAS we are approximately a third of the way there.
 Once we have tested a full market basket, we will be better able to estimate U.S. consumers’ exposure to PFAS from foods.
 We cannot, therefore, use our data from testing for PFAS in TDS samples to draw definitive conclusions about specific foods.

 The purpose of testing the TDS samples for PFAS is to better understand the occurrence of PFAS in foods, determine if targeted sampling assignments are necessary for certain foods or types of food, and to help inform the agency’s approach to future surveillance efforts.
 For example, after testing of TDS samples showed that of the very few samples that had detectable levels of PFAS, most were seafood, the FDA conducted a targeted seafood survey in 2022.